Meteor-Community-Packages/meteor-scss/README.md

 Without any additional configuration after installation, this package automatically finds all `.scss` and `.sass` files in your project, compiles them with [node-sass](https://github.com/sass/node-sass), and includes the resulting CSS in the application bundle that Meteor sends to the client.
 The files can be anywhere in your project.

 ## Configuration
 This package has options that can be specified in a `scss.json` file in the project's root directory.
+Please restart your server after changing this file to allow Sass to recompute your css.

 ### includePaths
 If you have packages that have stylesheets you want to import, you can add those paths to the compiler to simplify importing them